memgraph/docs/cypher-manual/clauses/load-csv.md

 The clause reads row by row from a CSV file and binds the contents of the parsed row to the variable you specified.

+Adding a `MATCH` or `MERGE` clause before the LOAD CSV allows you to match certain entities in the graph before running LOAD CSV, which is an optimization as matched entities do not need to be searched for every row in the CSV file.

+But, the `MATCH` or `MERGE` clause can be used prior the `LOAD CSV` clause only if the clause returns only one row.
+Returning multiple rows before calling the `LOAD CSV` clause will cause a Memgraph runtime error.

 :::info
 It's important to note that the parser parses the values as strings.
 It's up to the user to convert the parsed row values to the appropriate type.